siemens/ix/packages/documentation/docs/mobile.md

 Most devices nowadays do not have a rectangular display, but often feature rounded corners or characteristics like a display cut-out ("notch").

-To adapt our application to this , we need to set [environment variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env#safe-area-inset-top) called `safe-area-inset`.
+To adapt our application to this, we need to set [environment variables](https://developer.mozilla.org/en-US/docs/Web/CSS/env#safe-area-inset-top) called `safe-area-inset`.
 This helps the `ix-application` to layout the frame of your application correctly.

 ```css
 --ix-safe-area-inset-top: env(safe-area-inset-top);